Kemono Jihen: Manga

+Volumes

 Anime

 An anime television series adaptation was announced at the Jump Festa '20 event on December 21, 2019.
-The series is animated by Ajia-do Animation Works and directed by Masaya Fujimori, with Noboru Kimura handling series composition, and Nozomi Tachibana designing the characters.
+The series is animated by Ajiado and directed by Masaya Fujimori, with Noboru Kimura handling series composition, and Nozomi Tachibana designing the characters.
 The series aired from January 10 to March 28, 2021, on Tokyo MX, ytv, and BS11.
 Funimation licensed the series and is streaming it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Muse Communication has acquired the series in Southeast Asia and South Asia, and is streaming it on their Muse Asia YouTube channel, and Bilibili in Southeast Asia.
 The opening theme song is "Path of The Beast" (ケモノミチ, "Kemono Michi") performed by Daisuke Ono, and the ending theme song is "－Mark－" (－標－, "－Shirushi－") performed by Sayaka Sasaki.

+Episodes

 Reception

 In 2018, the manga was ranked 13th in the print category of the Next Manga Awards.
+By March 2021, the first thirteen volumes had over 4.2 million copies in circulation.